nex3z/NppQuickSearchPanel/README.md

 ## Description

 **NppQuickSearchPanel** is a notepad++ plugin which stores your favourite keywords in a list, providing fast and convenient searching.
-You can perform search on any keywords simply by clicking it in the list.
+You can perform search on any keywords by a click.

 ![screenshot][1]